 Health Benefits of Brown Flax Seeds

 The term superfood is associated with foods that are exceptionally beneficial to your health.
-Brown flax seed earns a spot in the superfood category because they provide support to the heart, digestive system, bones, skin, hair and eyes.
-Flax seed can be a beneficial part of a weight loss plan.
-They help reduce the risk of cancer, especially breast, ovarian, prostate and colon cancer.
-They also help maintain an acceptable blood pressure and cholesterol and are beneficial to a diabetic diet.
+Brown flax seed earns a spot in the superfood category because they may provide support to the heart, digestive system, bones, skin, hair and eyes.

 Omega 3 in Flax Seed